-Discover our top 10 Patagonia recommendations at the end of the world in this vast and diverse region covering the south of Chile and Argentina.
+Discover our top 10 Patagonia highlights at the end of the world in this vast and diverse region covering the south of Chile and Argentina.
 Dramatic mountain formations, smoky volcanoes, flat barren pampas, expansive ice fields, Guacho culture and once-in-a-lifetime treks.

 1. End of the World Escape

 Quite literally the end of the world, Patagonia is where South America peters out into islands, canals, inlets and fjords as the Atlantic and Pacific ocean unite.
 The region is vast and covers over 1,000,000 km² of land in southern Chile and Argentina, most of which is too wild to be inhabited.
 Untamed open plains, dramatic mountain groups, active volcanoes and colossal glaciers line the horizon.

 The undisputed highlight of Chilean Patagonia, UNESCO biosphere reserve Torres del Paine draws in increasing numbers of travellers each year who trek around the famous Paine massif with its jagged peaks and famous granite monoliths.
 The W trek and the Paine Circuit are the popular trekking routes, with many people also visiting for just a few days to experience highlights including the Torres, Los Cuernos, French Valley and Grey Glacier.

 Right in the heart of Torres del Paine National Park, EcoCamp Patagonia’s geodesic dome accommodation has gained a reputation for its sustainable design, exclusive use of green energy, sociable community environment and guided treks throughout the park.
 The first of its kind in the region, EcoCamp opened in 2000 and is the only hotel in Patagonia to date to have ISO14401 environmental management certification.